benjepson/SPCtools/README.md

 These are similar to XmR and XbarR but for one time use, such as analyzing a fixed dataset rather than ongoing monitoring.

+SPC calculations are not very computationally intense, so I am emphasizing clarity of code over optimization.
+I want as few dependencies as possible too.

 I have several motivations in this project.

 - Correct limit calculation.
 I have used several R packages for SPC and